fomightez/Unipressed-binder/README.md

 # Unipressed-binder
-Unipressed examples that run in MyBinder-based sessions to illustrate use of Unipressed to query Uniprot.
+Unipressed examples that run in MyBinder-servedsessions to illustrate use of Unipressed to query Uniprot.

 -----------------------